rolancon/7cal/README.md

 The first day of the next year on the calendar would thus be:

     +1-1/364

+since there 364 days on the regular year.

 After the days are placed the time terms that signify one ore more full seconds.
 They time is separated from the date by an underscore '_', which mimicks a space.

     +1-1-7_1/86400